Grow Financial Federal Credit Union

 Woman sits at a table smiling while holding a cell phone and a coffee mug with "Budgeting Tips" text overlayed

-Five Budgeting Tips to Make Managing Your Finances Easier
+5 Budgeting Tips to Make Managing Your Finances Easier

 1. Choose a budgeting method that fits your life.

-“The best exercise is the one you’ll do.”
+The best exercise is the one you’ll do.
 The same concept applies here.
 If you’ve burnt out on budgeting in the past, think about why and adjust your budgeting method going forward.
-Was the budget too restrictive?
-Did you use a system that didn’t work for you?
-Did you use a digital spreadsheet when you’d prefer a notebook, or vice versa?
-Budgeting isn’t one-size-fits-all, and we’re all different people.
+Ask yourself:

 2. Hack the power of habit.

-The task of regular financial oversight can feel like a burden, but like many things you do, it’s something that can be built into your routine to make it a habit.
-Once the habit is formed, you’ll be more likely to consider the task of budgeting the same way you think about grocery shopping.
-It’s just something you do.
-Start small with a goal to review your finances one day a week for just 20 minutes.
-Take that time to look over receipts and check your account activity.
-You’ll develop a better awareness of your spending and overall financial picture, and over time, financial oversight will become a habit.
+The task of regular financial oversight can feel like a burden.
+But, like many things you do, it’s something that can be built into your routine to make it a habit.
+Start small.
+Schedule time to review your finances one day a week for just 10–15 minutes:

 3. Review and revisit your budget regularly.

 Need a little help tracking your spending?
-Try the Budgets tool in Grow online and mobile banking!* Create personalized budgets and monitor where your money goes.
+Try the Budgets tool in Grow Online and Mobile Banking!* Create personalized budgets and monitor where your money goes.
 Check it out!

 4. Don’t forget the long game.

-5. Decide what sacrifices are worth it.
+5. Decide which sacrifices are worth it.

-You’ll hear some budget gurus suggest that you should never purchase a latté or dine at a restaurant again until you’re debt-free.
-That’s just not going to work for everyone and can create an adversarial relationship with the budgeting mindset.
-Yes, it’s true that any effective budget will require making some sacrifices, especially if you’re trying to reduce or eliminate debt, but it’s still possible to enjoy your life while effectively managing your finances.
-Any plan that requires otherwise might be a one-way ticket to budgeting burnout.
-So, our final budgeting tip is to decide what discretionary spending is worth it to you and account for it in your monthly budget.
+It’s true that any effective budget will require you to make some sacrifices, especially if you’re trying to reduce or eliminate debt, but it’s still possible to enjoy your life while managing your finances.
+Restricting all spending might be a one-way ticket to budgeting burnout.
+So, our final budgeting tip is:

 When it comes to financial management, everyone starts somewhere.
 We encourage you to apply these budgeting tips as you review your financial plan this month.
-Your future self will thank you.
+Your future self will thank you!

-*Additional data charges may apply when using apps.
+*Additional data charges may apply.
 Please see your wireless carrier for more information.

 Posted In: